Professional edition active

 Acute or subacute onset of pain, swelling, and warmth, commonly with decreased range of motion

-More frequent in immunosuppressed patients, IV drug users, patients with diabetes or prior antibiotic use, and patients with risk factors for sexually transmitted infections
+More frequent in immunosuppressed patients; patients who inject drugs; patients with diabetes, prior antibiotic use, or risk factors for sexually transmitted infections; and older patients with multiple comorbidities

 Arthrocentesis with cell counts, Gram stain, and cultures